Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/workspaces.md

 !!!
 Note

-    Setting the reminder to `7` means you will get a reminder email on every day starting `7` prior to expiration date.
+    Setting the reminder to `7` means you will get a reminder email on every day starting `7` days prior to expiration date.

 ### Extension of a Workspace

-The lifetime of a workspace is finite.
-Different filesystems (storage systems) have different maximum durations.
+The lifetime of a workspace is finite and different filesystems (storage systems) have different maximum durations.
 A workspace can be extended multiple times, depending on the filesystem.

 | Filesystem (use with parameter `-F`) | Duration, days | Extensions | [Filesystem Feature](../jobs_and_resources/slurm.md#filesystem-features) | Remarks |